 Also of interest is that Coconut Creek has more people living here who work in computers and math than 95% of the places in the US.

-Coconut Creek is a very ethnically-diverse city.
+Coconut Creek is an extremely ethnically-diverse city.
 The people who call Coconut Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Coconut Creek residents report their race to be White, followed by Black or African-American.
 Coconut Creek also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.43% of the city’s residents.
-Important ancestries of people in Coconut Creek include Irish, German, Russian, and Polish.
+People of Hispanic or Latino origin account for 22.80% of the city’s residents.
+Important ancestries of people in Coconut Creek include German, Irish, Polish, and Russian.

 The most common language spoken in Coconut Creek is English.
 Other important languages spoken here include Spanish and Portuguese.